 Advanced services and internet protocol-enabled services have the meanings ascribed to them by federal law, including federal regulations.
 The form is to be submitted using access line or equivalent count data as reported to the Federal Communications Commission Form 477, 499, or other equivalent FCC form as of December 31.

-Following the PUCO calculating the assessment based on the TRS forms, TRS filers will be invoiced and will be given a 60 day notice to pay the TRS annual assessment, which is used to pay the cost incurred by the TRS provider for providing TRS service in Ohio.
+Following the PUCO calculating the assessment based on the TRS forms, TRS filers are usually invoiced and are be given a 60 day notice to pay the TRS annual assessment, which is used to pay the cost incurred by the TRS provider for providing TRS service in Ohio.
 However, the PUCO has determined that it will not collect a fiscal assessment from TRS providers for calendar year 2018.